 Until recently, there was no structured methodology for in-depth assessment of software systems at the code level.
 Simply trying to examine all the code in a complex system such as these would be an overwhelming task, a task beyond any reasonable cost or staffing.
-Based on our previous experience with analyzing code for security flaws, we developed the First Principle Vulnerability Assessment (FPVA) methodology [20].
+Based on our previous experience with analyzing code for security flaws, we developed the First Principle Vulnerability Assessment (FPVA) methodology (Kupsch et al. 2010).
 FPVA was developed primarily as an analyst-centric approach to assessment, the aim of which is to focus the analyst's attention on the parts of the software system and its resources that are mostly likely to contain vulnerabilities related to high-value assets.
-FPVA has been used to evaluate many well-known systems, including Google Chrome [21], HTCondor [22], and Wireshark [21].
+FPVA has been used to evaluate many well-known systems, including Google Chrome (Miller et al. 2013), HTCondor (HTCondor), and Wireshark (Miller et al. 2013).